Richard Woodward (bishop)

-Richard Woodward (1726 – 12 May 1794) was Bishop of Cloyne in the Church of Ireland and the author of a vigorous defence of the Protestant Ascendancy in Ireland.
+Richard Woodward (1726 – 12 May 1794) was an English Protestant cleric, active in Ireland during the 18th century.
+Educated at the University of Oxford, he moved to Ireland and would become the author of a vigorous defence of the Protestant Ascendancy in Ireland.
+Woodward was made an Anglican Bishop of Cloyne in the Church of Ireland.

 Origins and education

 Richard Woodward was the son of Francis Woodward, of Grimsbury, near Bristol.
 He was educated by Josiah Tucker, the Dean of Gloucester, before attending Wadham College, Oxford, where he took the degree of Bachelor of Civil Law in 1749 and Doctor of Civil Law in 1759.

 Career

 Between 1764 and 1781 Woodward was Dean of Clogher and between 1772 and 1778 he was Chancellor of St. Patrick's Cathedral, Dublin.
 In May 1778 he exchanged the latter position for the rectory of Louth.
 In 1781 he was raised to the episcopy as Bishop of Cloyne, being consecrated on 4 February 1781 at Christ Church Cathedral, Dublin, by the Archbishop of Dublin and the Bishops of Ossory and Clonfert.
 He continued to serve as Bishop of Cloyne until his death on 12 May 1794.